-Anastasia Yankopoulos, 557 Schermerhorn Hall Extension
+Julianna Russo, 557 Schermerhorn Hall Extension

-212-854-3614 | a.t.yankopoulos@columbia.edu (aty2113@columbia.edu)
+212-854-3614 | jr4432@columbia.edu

 The undergraduate major in Earth and environmental sciences provides an understanding of the natural functioning of our planet and considers the consequences of human interactions with it.
 Our program for majors aims to convey an understanding of how the complex Earth system works at a level that encourages students to think creatively about the Earth system processes and how to address multidisciplinary environmental problems.
 The breadth of material covered provides an excellent background for those planning to enter the professions of law, business, diplomacy, public policy, teaching, journalism, etc. At the same time, the program provides sufficient depth so that our graduates are prepared for graduate school in one of the Earth sciences.
 The program can be adjusted to accommodate students with particular career goals in mind.